-Employers' duty to provide adequate food, accommodation, bedding and amenities to fishers.
+Chapter IX: Employers' duty to provide adequate food, accommodation, bedding and amenities to fishers.

-CHAPTER X

-Provisions for the rights of fishers to free medical attention and sick pay.
+Chapter X: Provisions for the rights of fishers to free medical attention and sick pay.

-CHAPTER XI

-Occupational health and safety, and accident prevention.
+Chapter XI: Occupational health and safety and accident prevention.

-CHAPTER XII

-Disability and loss of life.
+Chapter XII: Disability and loss of life.

-CHAPTER XIII

-Rights of fishers to be involved in and not prosecuted for trade union activities.
+Chapter XIII: Rights of fishers to be involved in and not prosecuted for trade union activities.

-CHAPTER XIV

-Adequate manning, compulsory insurance and equal treatment of fishers.
+Chapter XIV: Adequate manning, compulsory insurance and equal treatment of fishers.

-The Schedule
+The schedule

-The purpose of the schedule is to provide a template which sets out the names and details of the ship/s covered by the CBA.
+The purpose of the schedule is to provide a template that sets out the names and details of the ship/s covered by the CBA.